dmcken/dmcken.github.io/_posts/2024-03-03-OldWordPress.md

 ---

-The old wordpress is still available at https://wp.codepro.guru , it will be shutdown once I get everything over here.
+The old wordpress is still available <a href="https://wp.codepro.guru">here</a> , it will be shutdown once I get everything over to github.